callous-youth/callous-youth.github.io/_pages/about.md

 Recent News
 ======
 - [11/2024] One paper titled *"Enhancing Images with Coupled Low-Resolution and Ultra-Dark Degradations: A Tri-level Learning Framework"* got accepted at **ACM MM 2024**.
 - [10/2024] One paper titled *"A Dual-Stream-Modulated Learning Framework for Illuminating and Super-Resolving Ultra-Dark Images"* got accepted at **IEEE TNNLS 2024**.
+- [09/2024] One paper titled *"Bi-level Learning of Task-Specific Decoders for Joint Registration and One-Shot Medical Image Segmentation"* got accepted at **CVPR 2024**.
 - [09/2024] One paper titled *"Collaborative Brightening and Amplification of Low-Light Imagery Via Bi-Level Adversarial Learning"* got accepted at **Pattern Recognition (PR) 2024**.
+- [08/2024] One paper titled *"Advancing Generalized Transfer Attack with Initialization Derived Bilevel Optimization and Dynamic Sequence Truncation"* got accepted at **IJCAI 2024**.
+- [03/2024] One paper titled *"Unveiling Details in the Dark: Simultaneous Brightening and Zooming for Low-Light Image Enhancement"* got accepted at **AAAI 2024**.
-- [08/2024] One paper titled *"Bi-level One-Shot Co-op Learning: Coupling Registration with Brain MRI Parcellation"* entered major revision at **IEEE TNNLS**.
+- [01/2024] One paper titled *"Learning with Constraint Learning: New Perspective, Solution Strategy and Various Applications"* got accepted at **IEEE TPAMI 2024**.
+- [11/2023] One paper titled *"PEARL: Preprocessing Enhanced Adversarial Robust Learning of Image Deraining for Semantic Segmentation"* got accepted at **ACM MM 2023**.
+- [11/2021] One paper titled *"Investigating Bi-Level Optimization for Learning and Vision from a Unified Perspective: A Survey and Beyond"* got accepted at **IEEE TPAMI 2022**.

 For more info
 ------